ryanshoover/redirect-404s/readme.txt

-=== Redirect 404s ===
+=== Redirect Old Links ===
-Contributors: ryanshoover, wpengine
+Contributors: ryanshoover
 Tags: SEO, permalinks, 404, redirect
 Requires at least: 3.0
 Tested up to: 4.7.2
-Stable tag: trunk
+Stable tag: 1.0.0
 License: GPL3

 Did you change your permalink structure and now have old links "404ing"?
-I'll automatically redirect those old links to their new one for you.
+I'll redirect those old links to their new one for you.

 == Description ==
 Changing your link structure in WordPress can lead to all of your old links breaking and returning a "404".
 But no more!
 If someone goes to an old link for your site, I'll find the new link and redirect them there automatically.